scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/listeners.rst

 -----

-Two optional methods can be overriden to perform a :meth:`setup<scrutiny.sdk.listeners.BaseListener.setup>` and/or a :meth:`teardown<scrutiny.sdk.listeners.BaseListener.teardown>`.
-If not overriden, these 2 methods will do nothing by default.
+Two optional methods can be overridden to perform a :meth:`setup<scrutiny.sdk.listeners.BaseListener.setup>` and/or a :meth:`teardown<scrutiny.sdk.listeners.BaseListener.teardown>`.
+If not overridden, these 2 methods will do nothing by default.

 .. automethod:: scrutiny.sdk.listeners.BaseListener.setup